BJTMastermind/ChatClient/README.md

 is a chatting application that lets talk with you friends

+## ReChat
+This project has been discontinued if you like have a GUI chat interface for Cowboy8625's [rechat-server](https://github.com/cowboy8625/rechat-server) see [rechat-gui-client](https://github.com/cowboy8625/rechat-gui-client)

 ## Want to download
 * Go to the releases page and download the latest ChatClient.jar file